 Hapa zome- leaf-bashing

-A natural way to create your own amazing leaf prints on cloth.
+A simple children's craft activity using a hammer to create amazing leaf prints on cloth.

 Consider the environmental impact of preparing, carrying out & completing this activity.
 Could this impact be reduced?
 Specific considerations for this activity could include: